 Early Career Scientists Team Lead

-Andrew is currently a National Research Council Postdoctoral Fellow at the US Naval Research Laboratory.
+Andrew is the Curator of Earth and Space Sciences at Cranbrook Institute of Science.
 With degrees in biology and geology, Andrew’s research focuses on studying life in both modern and ancient settings.
 Andrew is particularly interested in the interaction between life and its local environment, with topics of interest including elemental uptake, biosignature preservation in the fossil record, and the prebiotic conditions that could have facilitated the origin of life on Earth.

 Andrew has the following research foci: